4 Questions to ask an Artist

 that are not the typical questions.

-I have written this blog post to help art lovers connect with artists and their artworks in a more meaningful way.
+I have written this to help art lovers connect with artists and their artworks in a more meaningful way.
 I have noticed that when I present my artworks at an exhibition or open studio event, the most frequent question I get is: “How did you make that artwork?”
 While asking how something is made is a valid interest and helps the questioner understand the artist's production process, it does not lead to deeper insight.
 In this essay I share 4 smart questions that you can ask an artist next time you attend an art event.

 Question # 1